 Welcome to the Lucky Lab!
 Here’s a brief tour of who we are.
-If you are interested in joining us, send me an email (firstname.lastname@example.org) describing your academic interests and career goals.
+If you are interested in joining us as an undergrad, grad or postdoc, send me an email (firstname.lastname@example.org) describing your academic interests and career goals.

 Jason Williams (PhD)